- Routing · how layers compose and how docs get loaded

 - Keep the scratch-plan surface out of the repo so authors can write freely.

-- Provide a small command set that automates the rhythm without adding ceremony.
+/plansession can seed a change without rewriting it. - Provide a small command set that automates the rhythm without adding ceremony.

 Non-Goals

 - Replace git, GitHub, or any PR tool.
+Branch creation, pushing, and PR opening stay in the standard tools.

 - Prescribe a single Decision Record format for every repo.